memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 Sure, both "nordic,nrf-gpio" and "st,stm32-gpio" could claim compatibility with some "base binding", but there'd always be the odd corner case that doesn't entirely match the model.

-By discarding such a requirement, we gain flexibility - at the cost of "loose typing" _within the devicetree_.
+By discarding such a requirement, we gain flexibility - at the cost of "loose typing" _within the Devicetree_.
 If we were to try and use the Zephyr GPIO API with the above assignment to `gpios`, the application would fail to compile since the required _specifier cells_ do not have the names `pin` and `flags` read using the `DT_PHA_BY_IDX[_OR]` macros in the `GPIO_DT_SPEC_GET` macro.
 There's one more thing within `GPIO_DT_SPEC_GET` that is related to this discussion, can you see it?

 ```c
 #define GPIO_DT_SPEC_GET(node_id, prop)                              \